 But that also begs the question.
 Do I really need that much power?

-Sometimes you just don’t. and I have seen people with websites or blogs who really don’t want anything more from their website than having an online presence.
+Sometimes you just don’t.
+People with websites or blogs sometimes really don’t want anything more from their website than having an online presence.

 There are 2 main ways in which you can use a WordPress site as a freelancer.